GuilleRom/Steering-Floquet/README.md

 # Requirements

 The library is entirely developed in Python 3 using Numpy and Scipy, and a standard Jupyter environment.
-We recommend using Anaconda3 or Miniconda3, although any other distribution of Python should suffice.
+We recommend using Anaconda or Miniconda, although any other distribution of Python should suffice.
+Also, we recommend using the tqdm package for progress bar visualization.